solarwinds/terraform-provider-swo/docs/resources/alert.md

 - `description` (String) Alert description.
 - `enabled` (Boolean) True if the Alert should be evaluated.
 Default is `true`.
+- `runbook_link` (String) A runbook is documentation of what steps to follow when something goes wrong.
 - `trigger_reset_actions` (Boolean) True if a notification should be sent when an active alert returns to normal.
 Default is false.
 Default is `false`.

 ### Read-Only